Sulstice/Cheminformatics-Teaching-Material/README.md

 -
 ## Force Fields

+- [What are Force Fields](https://sharifsuliman1.medium.com/what-are-force-fields-a-coder-perspective-into-charmm-2a3c03fb684f) - What are force fields?
+A coder perspective into CHARMM.
 - [What are Atom Types](https://sharifsuliman1.medium.com/understanding-atom-types-part-1-the-philosophy-ca8c42d333fe) - How to take the probability density of any set of numbers and make an analysis.
 - [Atom Types and SMILES to CurlySMILES](https://sharifsuliman1.medium.com/inclusion-of-atom-types-in-force-fields-to-produce-mixed-cxsmiles-cxsmarts-curlysmiles-832d40ff70d) - Inclusion of Atom Types in Force Fields to produce mixed CXSMILES, CXSMARTS, CurlySMILES
 - [Mixing CGenFF Atom Types with SMILES](https://sharifsuliman1.medium.com/mixing-cgenff-atom-types-to-rdkit-mol2svg-function-and-visualizing-4cd29c2d7122) - Mixing CGenFF Atom Types to RDKit Mol2SVG Function and Visualizing